 Consumer Confidence Reports (CCRs)

-The preparation of CCRs is required by Health & Safety Code §116470.
-It also - in subsection (b) - requires public water systems with more than 10,000 service connections that detect contaminants above their public health goals (PHGs) to provide PHG exceedance reports every three years and to hold public hearings regarding their reports.
+The preparation of CCRs is required by Health & Safety Code §116470 and California Code of Regulations, Title 22, Article 20.
+Health & Safety Code §116470(b) also requires public water systems with more than 10,000 service connections that detect contaminants above their public health goals (PHGs) to provide PHG exceedance reports every three years and to hold public hearings regarding their reports.

-CCR Preparation Documents
+General CCR Preparation Documents

-Listed below are documents that will be helpful to water systems in the preparation of CCRs for 2017.
-Regulations for CCRs - go to Title 22 of the California Code of Regulations §64480 et seq.
+Listed below are documents that will be helpful to water systems in the preparation of the 2021 CCRs, consistent with state regulations.

 Electronic delivery of the CCR is allowed.
 Guidance on delivery methods and examples are provided below.